erizov/Professor/semester_13/lecture_91_blockchain_privacy/zk_snarks/univer.en.md

 ## Algorithm Definition

-Zk Snarks is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+ZK-SNARKs (Zero-Knowledge Succinct Non-Interactive Arguments of Knowledge) is an algorithm used to solve specific problems in computer science.

 ## Technical Description

-Zk Snarks is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+ZK-SNARKs (Zero-Knowledge Succinct Non-Interactive Arguments of Knowledge) works by processing data sequentially according to specific rules and algorithms.

 ## Application in Computer Science